 When an individual chooses to heal at Duffy’s, they will benefit from a comprehensive, multidisciplinary program of education, physical nurturing, structured discipline, and the development of the living skills that are necessary to achieve a life of lasting sobriety.

-Duffy’s does not accept guests who have a primary mental health diagnosis.
-However, we are able to provide dual diagnosis services to individuals who are experiencing certain co-occurring mental health disorders in addition to a primary substance use disorder, as long as these individuals are stable.
+Duffy’s does not accept guests who have an untreated mental health diagnosis that is primary to their substance use disorder.
+However, we are able to provide extra support and symptoms monitoring and management services for individuals who are experiencing certain co-occurring mental health disorders in addition to a primary substance use disorder, as long as these individuals are stable.
 To learn more about dual diagnosis treatment at Duffy’s, please contact us at your convenience.

 Throughout a guest’s time at Duffy’s they will work in close collaboration with a team of talented professionals who bring significant training and a wealth of experience to the treatment process.
-The majority of the individuals who work at Duffy’s either have masters degrees or an equivalent level of education, and almost all staff members are also in recovery themselves.
+The majority of the individuals who provide clinical and medical services at Duffy’s have specialized training and advanced education to meet guests’ needs, and almost all staff members are also in recovery themselves.
 This combination of clinical training and personal insights into substance abuse, chemical dependency, and recovery is one of the leading reasons why Duffy’s has developed a national reputation for excellence throughout more than 50 years of helping individuals overcome addiction.

 At Duffy’s Napa Valley Rehab, each guest follows a personalized treatment plan that has been specially designed according to their specific strengths, needs, and treatment goals.